Nehonix-Team/ret-compiler/docs/GETTING-STARTED.md

 }
 ```

 That's it!
-You've created and used your first Fortify Schema.
+You've created and used your first ReliantType.

 ## 🎓 Core Concepts

 ### Interface-Native Syntax

-Fortify Schema uses familiar TypeScript interface syntax:
+ReliantType uses familiar TypeScript interface syntax:

 ```typescript
 // Looks like a TypeScript interface!